MoonPoet/xaprb-src/content/blog/2014/mysql-fall-decline-php.md

 of.
 I think we encounter substantially the same problems, solve them with the same solutions, and experience both success and failure in similar ways.
 I think we can learn much more from each other than we'd guess.
-And I think many of our beliefs about each other are simultaneously right and wrong -- the truth is much more nuanced and depends a lot more on perspective than on facts.
+And I think many of our beliefs about each other are simultaneously right and wrong---the truth is much more nuanced and depends a lot more on perspective than on facts.

 [Photo credit](http://www.flickr.com/photos/haniamir/1455076844/)